DavidSilveraGabriel/Self_driving_car_UdacityND/P3-master/CarND-Traffic-Sign-Classifier-Project-master/README.md

 unfortunately and predictably the model could not correctly predict the traffic sign (37) ---> Go straight or left I suppose this is due to the fact that the training was carried out with images where what you want to predict occupies the entire image, and when we pass a new image that does not meet that requirement, the model will end up predicting poorly.

- ## now the moment of truth, model predictions
+ ## Now the moment of truth, model predictions

 ![model pred](img/predict.png)

-we could say that the precision is 87.5% in the test images from the web very good :D from eight images only one It was poorly predicted, now we are going to evaluate the model with code
+We could say that the precision is 87.5% in the test images from the web very good :D from eight images only one It was poorly predicted, now we are going to evaluate the model with code

 ```python